 Joe is an experienced litigator, having appeared before all levels of courts and tribunals in Ontario over the last decade.
 He has had significant success in bringing applications on behalf of charities, non-profits and other large organizations for complete property tax exemptions.

 Joe has also represented large corporate clients on assessment appeals before the Assessment Review Board and has succeeded in reducing his clients’ property tax burden.
 Joe was recently a member of the Assessment Review Board for two years and that experience allows him to serve his clients more effectively.

 Joe completed his B.Sc. in Biochemistry at Laurentian University in 2001 and his M.Sc. in Organic Chemistry at the University of Ottawa in 2003.
 In 2003 and 2004, Joe was hired as a University of Ottawa Lecturer to teach chemistry classes.

 Joe obtained a dual law degree in civil law and common law at McGill University in 2007.
-He was called to the Ontario Bar in June 2008 and is currently a member of the Law Society of Ontario, the Canadian Property Tax Association, and the County of Carleton Law Association.
+He was called to the Ontario Bar in June 2008 and is currently a member of the Law Society of Ontario and the County of Carleton Law Association.